Abdullah-Taha9/llm-authorship-verification-german/README.md

 ## 🙏 Acknowledgments

 - **Amazon Review Dataset**: Thanks to the creators of the multilingual authorship verification dataset
-- **OpenAI & DeepSeek**: For providing access to their language models
 - **Community**: All contributors and researchers working on authorship verification

 ---